aduqu3/duque/go/api-fiber-gorm/README.md

 Fist clone the project, then run the next commands inside del folder project

+For creating the database execute the next commands:

+    docker network create --driver=bridge bsc_net
     docker compose up -d

 if you use docker compose app (go project in container) but if you just run the container for database then run the go server